Clondalkin: Local organisations

 Community organisations include a unit of Toastmasters International, an Order of Malta branch and several youth groups.
 There is also a Scout group, affiliated to Scouting Ireland, Boy's and Girl's Brigade companies, and units of the Irish Girl Guides and Brownies.
 Local drama groups include Clondalkin Drama Group and Clondalkin Youth Theatre (associated with the Irish National Association for Youth Drama).

 The village is home to St Joseph's Pipe band, which has won several competitions in Ireland and the UK.
 The Clondalkin Youth Band, also based locally, was founded in 1986.

 The Clondalkin Tidy Towns group was established in 2012.
 They were awarded the South Dublin County Community Group of the Year 2012 and were also runners-up in the Pride of Place Award for 2012.
 In June 2023 they were amongst the winners of South Dublin County Council's Mayor's Community Hero Awards.

 Irish language

-Áras Chrónáin promotes Irish language and culture (e.g. music and dancing).
-Muintir Chrónáin have been awarded the main national Glór na nGael awards in 1978 and 1988 and hosted Oireachtas na Gaeilge in 1991.
+Áras Chrónáin promotes Irish language and culture (including music and dance).
+Muintir Chrónáin, the organisation that runs the centre, was established in 1972 and has developed a series of Irish-medium projects including Scoil Chrónáin (1975), Naíonra Chrónáin (1979), Coláiste Chilliain (1981), Gaelscoil Chluain Dolcáin (1984), Gaelscoil na Camóige (1993) and the Áras Chrónáin Cultural Centre itself (1990).

-The idea of designation for Clondalkin as an Irish Language Network region was raised in 2012, based on proposed amendments to the definition of "Gaeltacht", to be "based on linguistic criteria instead of on geographic areas".
+In 2018, Clondalkin was named one of the five towns in Ireland, outside the traditional Gaeltacht areas, to receive official recognition as an Irish speaking community.
+Clondalkin was formally designated as an Irish language network under the Gaeltacht Act 2012, with a Language Plan for the area approved in 2020 aimed at increasing the everyday use of Irish within the community.
+In December 2023, the department awarded Muintir Chrónáin a further grant toward a feasibility study on developing Irish-medium early years services in the area.